freenet-actions/jira-set-version/README.md

 * url: the jira base url, e.g. https://jiratest.freenet-group.de
 * token: an api token.
-See https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html
+See https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html or in case of Basic authorization https://developer.atlassian.com/cloud/jira/software/rest/intro/#introduction
 * version: the version string to be set
 * tickets: a comma-separated list of jira ticket ids
+* authorization: (optional) type of authorization, must be one of Basic|Bearer.
+Defaults to Bearer.

 # Development